by Dr.Fatuma S. Ali Jiumale

 1.Organization of psychiatric services .

-Mandhaye Mental Health Center in Burco has only 15 beds in the in-patent unit: 5 for women and 10 for men.The out-patient unit has a very large number of patients and the services are based on a community psychiatry model meaning that the mentally ill that are chained at home or to a tree in the bush can get homevisit from the center and treated right where they are.
-A similar model is implemented by Dr. Yakoub Aw Adan with success in Borama.
+Mandhaye Mental Health Center in Burco had only 15 beds in the in-patent unit: 5 for women and 10 for men.The out-patient unit had a very large number of patients and the services were based on a community psychiatry model meaning that the mentally ill that are chained at home or to a tree in the bush could get homevisit from the center and treated right where they lived.
+A similar model was implemented by Dr. Yakoub Aw Adan with success in Borama.

-The philosophy of this model is that you can in this way reach a larger amount of patients than having large and expensive in-patient wards that demand a lot of staff.
-And by visiting the patient at home the professionals have the possibility of meeting with the family of the patient and giving them information about mental illness and treatment (psycoeducation).
+The philosophy of this model is that you can reach a larger amount of patients than having large and expensive in-patient wards that demand a lot of staff.
+And by visiting the patient at home the professionals have the possibility of meeting with the family of the patient and give them information about mental illness and treatment (psycoeducation).

-In big cities like Mogadishu where there is a large number of mentally ill homeless living in the streets it is important to establish shelters where these people can live and have a home.
-Shelters are cheaper then big psychiatric hospitals and the patients living there can be treated by the staff from the community psychiatry center.
+In big cities like Mogadishu where there is a large number of mentally ill homeless people living in the streets it is important to establish shelters where these people can live and have a home.
+Shelters are cheaper then big psychiatric hospitals and the patients living there can be treated by the staff from the community psychiatry centers that should be established widely.

-One more thing that makes Mandhaye unique are the weekly telepsychiatric consultations given by 2 Somali psychiatrists in Sweden and Norway.
+One more thing that makes Mandhaye/Burco unique was the weekly telepsychiatric consultations given at the time by 2 Somali psychiatrists in Sweden and Norway.

-I am sure that the Mandhaye model with few beds, large out-patient services and telepsychiatric consultations is the way ahead for a country with massive mental health issues and few ressources.
+I am sure that the Mandhaye/Burco model with few beds, large out-patient services and telepsychiatric consultations by Somali professionals in the diaspora ,is the way ahead for a country with massive mental health issues and few ressources.

 2.Mental Health issues, drug abuse and crime in Somali communities in Diaspora.